mrsimonsen/SimoGrader/Example Assignments/Unit03-loops/10dice_roller.py/README.md

 ## Steps
 1. Prompt the user for two integers; a number of dice to roll and the number of sides those dice have.
 Display a message stating how many of what sided dice are being rolled.
 2. Display each dice roll.
-3. Display the of all of all the dice rolls.
+3. Display the total of all the dice rolls.

 The output of the program should look like the following:
 ```